daksh-g/Maze-Game/README.md

 # Maze Game

-Just a simple 3D maze game on the browser with three.js.
+Just a simple 3D maze game on the browser with three.js. \
+Replays your path once you finish the maze.